Albert Park (Vic.)

 Albert Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that may impact this region.
-Notable initiatives include Shrine to Sea Boulevard Upgrade, The Albertine, Barak Beacon Port Melbourne, and The Carter Building.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects likely to affect the area.
+Notable projects include Shrine to Sea Boulevard Upgrade, The Albertine, Barak Beacon Port Melbourne, and The Carter Building.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.